 Today’s business world is complex.
 Operations that were once easy now carry unexpected challenges.
-Even seemingly simple tasks like completing a transaction and delivering a product to a consumer have become significantly more complex than ever before.
+Even seemingly simple tasks like completing a transaction and delivering a product to a consumer have become significantly more complex.

 - Consumer purchasing channels

-- Options for shipping and problems with fulfilment
+- Options for shipping and problems with fulfillment

 - Logistics from a third party